Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 #### 2. Define the component for the custom type

 As discussed in the previous step the only important thing here is the naming of your component class ( **CardViewStarDateItemComponent**).
-Since the selector is not used in this case, you can give any selector name to it, but it make sense to follow the angular standards.
+Since the selector is not used in this case, you can give any selector name to it, but it makes sense to follow the angular standards.

 ```js
 @Component({